ojaskavathe/dots/readme.md

 Then go to Settings > General > Driver Extensions and enable the VirtualHIDDevice.

 On restart, the launchctl daemon should run an instance of kanata.
 For errors, check in `/tmp`.

+Also, add kanata, tmux, and the default terminal(kitty) to Settings > Privacy and Security > Input monitoring, from their symlinks in `~/.nix-profile/bin`